ackleyrc/yahtzee-move-planner/README.md

 Generalizations: The simulation will consider die with any arbitrary number of sides.
 The simulation will consider any arbitrary number of dice.

-Note: Large number of sides and/or large number of dice in a hand can lead to long wait times while the program iterates through so many of permutations.
+Note: Large numbers of sides and/or large numbers of dice in a hand can lead to long wait times while the program iterates through all permutations.

 ![Example image of simulation output](images/Screen Shot 2016-10-03 at 4.17.30 PM.png)